itzmeabrew/pwnable.cf/README.md

 Inspired by op011 and 3301 , this is a puzzle/game I designed, for playing around and learning basics of web, cryptography and steganography.

-People interested in working on this project, contact me at admin@pwnable.cf .
+People interested in working on this project, contact me at justin@pwnable.cf .

 CSS theme used is HackerBootstrap by Tobin Brown (/brobin) .